gramian/numerical-schemer.xyz/_posts/2022-11-30-matrico-matrico-iiii.md

 Instead of just a vector field also a **pair** of a vector field **procedure** and an output function **procedure** can be passed, which allows to simulate input-output systems, typical in [system theory](https://en.wikipedia.org/wiki/Dynamical_systems_theory) and [control theory](https://en.wikipedia.org/wiki/Control_theory).

 This sums up the highest-level functionality of `matrico`.
-The next post will mob up utility and private functions for completeness, and thereby conclude this series.
+The next post will mop up utility and private functions for completeness, and thereby conclude this series.